Userpilot is an amazing product. It is basically a user onboarding software that helps you with both customer onboarding and employee onboarding.

 - Show you how they compare to Userpilot,

-- Highlight reviews for each tool from platforms such as Capterra, G2, Product Hunt,
+- Highlight Userpilot reviews for each tool from platforms such as Capterra, G2, Product Hunt,

-- Suggest specific use cases for each alternative.
+- Suggest specific use cases for each of the Userpilot competitors.

-So, if for any reason you think Userpilot is not your jam, read along to find the best alternative that suits your needs.
+So, if for any reason you think this tool is not your jam, read along to find the best Userpilot alternative that suits your needs.

 I would like to first explain what Userpilot is, and go over their pricing, and list a few challenges that the users experience.
 If you want to skip directly to the alternatives, click here.